See all the services available at out clinic, where we offer cat care for kittens, adults, and senior felines.

 Your cat won’t tell you if he or she feels unwell but we certainly can after examining them!
 During the annual checkup, you will have the opportunity to ask advice about feeding, behavioural problems, or any concerns you may have about your cat.

-Vaccinations guard our cats from fatal diseases, while proper flea and parasite control keep your cat happy.
+Vaccinations protect our cats from fatal diseases, while proper flea and deworming keep your cat happy and parasite free.

 The core vaccination program should be started when your kitten is 8 weeks old, usually during his or her first checkup.
 Booster vaccines will be required to reach proper immunity.